johannesboyne/soa_scaling_terraform_infrastructure/README.md

 `Disclaimer: We're running on AWS and thus the following is AWS opinionated.
 Running the following terraform plans on your AWS infrastructure will cost money if you're not using an account that qualifies under the AWS free-tier.`

-**Prerequisits**
+*To give you an easy start I've created four individual docker images, one for each service from above: webpage, database api, api, company-bot*

-*To give you an easy start I've created four individual docker images, one for each service from above: webpage, json api, upload service, company slackbot*
+####Annotated Terraform files

 [terraform_files/main.tf](terraform_files/main.tf)